dotfortun/insta-feed-template/README.md

 ## Getting Started:

-A prebuilt workspace can be access by clicking the following button:
+A prebuilt workspace can be accessed by clicking the following button:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dotfortun/insta-feed-template)